Deriving Transformer Architectures as Implicit Multinomial Regression: Conclusions and Limitations

 \section{Conclusions and Limitations}

-The present formulation applies to deep networks, in contrast to the shallow networks (2 or 3 layers) commonly used in mechanistic interpretability.
-In particular, this formulation offers a potential explanation for why sparse feature representation can span multiple attention heads and layers, addressing a question raised in \citep{sharkey2025openproblems}.
+The derivation shows that the structure of the \textit{transformer architecture itself} implicitly propagates features through gradient flow of the cross-entropy, connecting nicely to standard multinomial regression.
+Changes to the original cross-entropy minimization problem, such as adding constraints, or alterations to the splitting method, provide multiple avenues for exploration and to develop attention mechanisms for specialized tasks.

-The primary limitation of this analysis lies in the restriction of model form, where the same set of optimal weights $\theta$ are used across all blocks of the transformer.
-Additionally, this analysis is restricted to a minimal model which omits the the MLP layer typically present in transformer blocks.
+The primary limitation of this analysis lies in the selected model form for $N(Z,\theta)$, which is a restricted form of the MLP layer typically present in transformer blocks.
 We also do not account for the effects of normalization layers, which play a significant role in practical transformer architectures.
-Notably, normalization shares similarities with whitening, as used in independent component analysis in place of multinomial regression.
-Alternatively, layer normalization can be interpreted as constraining features to a spherical domain, effectively imposing a directional constraint on the classification problem.
-This perspective aligns with the “features as directions” view that underlies feature superpositions, as discussed in \citep{elhage2022superposition}.
+Notably, normalization shares similarities with whitening, as used in, e.g., independent component analysis in place of multinomial regression.
+Alternatively, normalization can be viewed as constraining features to the sphere, effectively imposing a directional constraint on the classification problem.

-Moreover, this analysis assumes that the true class labels $C$ are available during training.
+Moreover, this analysis assumes the true class labels $C$ are available during training, and it is unclear how this will extend to, e.g., self- or semi-supervised training approaches.
 An interesting direction for future work is to relax this assumption by introducing an oracle (possibly learned) that provides the labels, potentially integrating with the attention mechanisms within a self-supervised framework.
-If the oracle is parameterized (or emulated) via an MLP, this begins to bridge the gap between our theoretical formulation and modern state-of-the-art architectures.
+An oracle emulated via an MLP would bridge the gap between our theoretical formulation and modern state-of-the-art architectures.

-Finally, while this analysis offers an interpretation of the underlying mechanics of attention and transformer architectures, modern machine learning models are highly complex and often incorporate additional components beyond the scope of this analysis.
-Likewise, other state-of-the-art architectures, such as diffusion models, graph neural networks, and state-space models, fall outside the boundaries of this work and present opportunities for future investigation.
+Finally, while we offer an interpretation of the underlying mechanics of attention, modern architectures are highly complex and often incorporate additional components beyond the scope of this analysis.
+Extension to e.g., multi-head attention mechanisms should be straightforward.
 Ultimately, we hope that the ideas presented here will prove fruitful for understanding attention through the lens of gradient-based dynamics and inspire additional work in this area.